reymon359/gatsby-personal-site/content/posts/a-trip-to-the-french-alps/index.md

 ![Piazza San Carlo](./piazza_san_carlo.jpg)

 Back in the day, _the Savoy,_ was a powerful rich French family who wanted to enlarge their territories and took Turin’s region in the 16th century, becoming the new capital of their territory.
 When in the 19th century Italy united as a single nation its monarch was chosen from the Savoy family although they lasted until the second world war where Mussolini imposed its authority while they stayed in the background.
-When war was over, a referendum was made to choose between monarchy or Republic, and they were exiled when Republic was chosen
+When war was over, a referendum was made to choose between monarchy or Republic, and they were exiled when Republic was chosen.

 One of these kings married a spanish princess from the royal family which gave him chocolate and coffee brought from America.
 Since then chocolate has become its food icon, being the _gianduiotto_ the most famous, made with hazelnuts, cocoa, and sugar.
 The well known brand Nutella is original from there.